stefansson30952/CPEN431A9AutomaticEc2Deployment/README.md

 ### Step function
 The step function is used to start the two lambda functions which start and stop the ec2 instance.

-The lambda function assumes the eval client and the assignment.jar are uploaded to the s3 bucket and that the eval client has the word eval in its name.
+The lambda function assumes the eval client and the assignment.jar are uploaded to the s3 bucket and that the eval client has the word eval in its name and the server jar does not have the word eval in its name.

 To start the step function open up the console go to the stepfunction tab and click start on the created step function.

-## Where to find each deployed solution
+## Where to find each deployed resource

 In the search bar type "EC2" and click on the ec2 tab.
 Then click instances.
 You will find two ec2 instances deployed named client and server.
 The EC2 instances will never change private and public IP because two elastic IPs were created when the solution was deployed.